JoshuaJoppie/PublicBookmarklets/other/SwapGoogleProfile/readme.md

 - Add to bookmarks bar.
 - Click to use.

 *The array is the first variable declared.
-Each profile is separated by a command within the square brackets.*
+Each profile is separated by a comma within the square brackets.*

 ```js
 1: javascript:void function(){var a=[HERE, HERE, AND HERE] . . .